Get started by searching below:

 Family members can also play a key role in preventing bedsores among nursing home residents.
 For example, loved ones can regularly check up on the resident and note their overall physical health.

-Those who discover bedsores on their elderly loved one should speak to facility staff or a local long-term care ombudsman to make sure it’s addressed.
+Speak to facility staff or a local long-term care ombudsman if you notice signs of bedsores to make sure they are addressed.
 Remember, nursing home staff are trained to keep residents safe from bedsores — not to make them worse.

 Legal Compensation for Stage 3 Bedsores